 General

 The offers-prebooking service makes an 'exclusive reservation' of an offer for the user until he finishes the booking process.
-It is especially important for limited offers such as supersaver tickets and seat reservations (not yet available via web services).
+It is especially important for limited offers such as supersaver tickets and seat reservations.

 Passenger